 - Bubble Wrap – A large roll of bubble wrap goes a long way on moving day.
 Bubble wrap can be used to enclose fragile items and to insulate voids along the sides of boxes to ensure your items make it safely to their destination.

 - Furniture Pads – Use furniture pads to protect your furniture from scuffs and scratches.

 - Packing Tape – Use clear tape, similar to the type you find in a Fed-Ex to keep your boxes from coming apart.
 Make sure you have plenty of it on-hand when packing the house.

-- Packing Tape Dispenser – When taping a large number of boxes, you’ll want a proper dispenser to speed progress.
+- Packing Tape Dispenser – When taping a large number of boxes, you’ll want a proper dispenser to speed up progress.
 A tape gun will lay seams straight down and help you keep your fingers clear of a sticky mess when cutting.

 - Box Cutter – You’ll come to appreciate a sharp box cutter when it comes time to unload.
 Make sure you have plenty of refill blades on-hand too.
-Tape, adhesive and cardboard can dull your knife faster than you think.
+Tape, adhesive, and cardboard can dull your knife faster than you think.

 - Hand truck/dolly – If you don’t already own a hand dolly, you can rent one at your local U-Haul dealer.